pmean/introduction-to-sql/modules/5508-06-assignments.md

 Grading rubric is available on [my Github site][gra1].
 One point deduction if submitted after the due date.

 Q1.
 Use the various acupuncture tables.
-List id and migraine_label for the first ten records after joining the acupuncture_results_table and acupuncture_migraine_table.
+List id and migraine_label for the first ten records after joining the acupuncture_baseline_results table and acupuncture_migraine_labels table.

 Q2.
 Get a count of the number of records in the database in the control group and the treatment group from the acupuncture_demographics table.
 Use the label for group (found in the acupuncture_group_labels table) and not the number code.